Coronation of Charles III and Camilla: Procession into the abbey

 The procession into the abbey was led by leaders and representatives from non-Christian religions, including the Baháʼí, Buddhist, Hindu, Jain, Jewish, Shia and Sunni Muslim, Sikh, and Zoroastrian communities.
 They were followed by leaders from different Christian denominations, including the Church of England.
 After this the flags of the Commonwealth realms were carried by representatives, accompanied by their governors general and prime ministers.
 The choir followed.

 The King and Queen arrived shortly before 11:00 and formed their own procession.
 It was led by four peers (Note: The Marquess of Anglesey, the Duke of Westminster, the Earl of Caledon and the Earl of Dundee) carrying heraldic standards displaying the arms of England, Northern Ireland, Scotland, and Wales, followed by the King's Champion, Francis Dymoke, carrying the Royal Standard.
 The Lord High Constable of England and the Earl Marshal also took part.
 The King and Queen were each attended by four pages of honour, including Prince George of Wales and Camilla's grandsons.
 (Note: For Charles: Prince George of Wales, Lord Oliver Cholmondeley (son of the Marquess and Marchioness of Cholmondeley), Nicholas Barclay (grandson of Sarah Troughton), and Ralph Tollemache (son of the Hon.
 Edward Tollemache).
 For Camilla, her grandsons Gus and Louis Lopes (sons of Laura Lopes) and Frederick Parker Bowles (son of Tom Parker Bowles), and her great-nephew, Arthur Elliot (son of Ben Elliot).)
-Camilla was also accompanied by two ladies in attendance: Annabel Elliot, her sister, and the Marchioness of Lansdowne.
+The Queen was also accompanied by two ladies in attendance: Annabel Elliot, her sister, and the Marchioness of Lansdowne.
 Unexpectedly the Prince and Princess of Wales and their two younger children arrived at the Abbey after the King, "whose horses went a lot faster than they had in the practice", and joined the procession after the King and Queen.
 The choir sang Hubert Parry's "I was glad", during which the King's Scholars of Westminster School sang "Vivat Regina Camilla" and "Vivat Rex Carolus" ('Long live Queen Camilla' and 'Long live King Charles').

 After this the coronation regalia was carried in procession to the altar.
-At Charles's request, the sixth-century St Augustine Gospels was also carried in the procession.
+At the King's request, the sixth-century St Augustine Gospels was also carried in the procession.